Aritgon/Global-superstore-analysis/readme.md

 ## 🔨 Tools used
 1. Pandas - for cleaning.
 2. SQL(postgreSQL) - for queries.
-3. PowerBI - for visual dashboards(level - beginner to intermediate).
+3. PowerBI - for visual dashboards.
 4. VScode - for documentation.
 5. Github - For publishing the project.